The National Business Coalition for Nondiscrimination

 About Freedom for All Americans

-Freedom for All Americans (FFAA) is the bipartisan campaign to secure full nondiscrimination protections for LGBT people nationwide.
-While LGBT people can now marry anywhere in the U.S., they can still be fired from their jobs, evicted from their homes, or denied services in 32 states.
-There are no federal protections that explicitly and comprehensively protect LGBT people from discrimination.
+Freedom for All Americans (FFAA) is the bipartisan campaign to secure full nondiscrimination protections for LGBTQ people nationwide.
+While LGBTQ people can now marry anywhere in the U.S., they can still be fired from their jobs, evicted from their homes, or denied services in 32 states.
+There are no federal protections that explicitly and comprehensively protect LGBTQ people from discrimination.